bhamacher92/bhamacher92.github.io/_posts/aa_series/2025-02-01-001-architecture-drivers.markdown

 mathjax: yes
 ---

 Software architecture has multiple definitions.
 Provided by institutions like the [SEI](https://www.sei.cmu.edu/our-work/software-architecture/) or [IEEE](https://www.ieee.org) in [IEEE/ISO/IEC 42010](https://standards.ieee.org/ieee/42010/6846/):

 *Architecture: (system) fundamental concepts or properties of a system in its environment embodied in its elements, relationships, and in the principles of its design and evolution.*

-Therefore the [International Software Architecture Qualification Board (ISAQB)](https://www.isaqb.org/de/) has extracted the following reoccurring factors which together define the architecture of a software system:
+The [International Software Architecture Qualification Board (ISAQB)](https://www.isaqb.org/de/) has identified the following recurring factors that together define the architecture of a software system:

 - Component: Structural part or building block of systems.
 - Structure: An arrangement or interrelated elements that together perform a common task.